Mark William Lewis: 2021–2022: Early EPs and singles

-Lewis started after the COVID-19 pandemic performing in DIY venues like M.O.T., Ormside Projects, and Avalon Cafe with artists like Nina Cristante, head singer of the indie band Bar Italia.
+Lewis started after the COVID-19 pandemic performing in DIY venues like M.O.T., Ormside Projects, and Avalon Cafe with artists like Nina Cristante, lead singer of the indie band Bar Italia.
 His debut EP, Pleasure is Everything, was produced in late 2021 in a 20-story apartment building in Deptford, South East London.
 The EP's cover art features a skyline photograph taken from his flat.
 In January 2022, he released a single called "Thinner" with Nina Cristante.
 In the spring of the same year, he released his second EP, God Complex, which would later be made into a compilation and a vinyl release along his first EP as Pleasure Is Everything / God Complex.
 Mark William Lewis plays with Billy Howard Price on drums, Jamie Neville on lead guitar, and Harry Plomer on bass guitar.